-Roger Godin, Minnesota Wild Curator, maintains the official Hobey Baker Foundation exhibit at Gate Four in the Xcel Energy Center in St. Paul, just inside Gate 4.
+Koger Godin, Minnesota Wild Curator, maintains the official Hobey Baker Foundation exhibit at Gate Four in the Xcel Energy Center in St. Paul.
 The exhibit honors the current recipient with his jersey and head/shoulder portrait.
-Seen here is Johnny Gaudreau, the 2014 winner from Boston College.
 Also on display are jerseys and head/shoulder portraits of five past winners while the remaining honorees are represented with their head/shoulder portraits.
 Elsewhere in the exhibit is the trophy itself accompanied by Hobey Baker's biography, as well as presentations on the Legends of College Hockey and Foundation committee members.
 Plan on paying a visit on your next trek to the X.